Lenmed Ethekwini Hospital and Heart Centre achieves a Significant Cardiology Accreditation

 The American College of Cardiology is a 49,000-member non-profit medical society which is dedicated to enhancing the lives of cardiovascular patients through continuous quality improvement, patient-centred care, payment innovation and professionalism.

-Impressively, Lenmed Ethekwini Hospital and Heart Centre is the first in Africa to be awarded Chest Pain Centre Accreditation with Primary Percutaneous Coronary Intervention (PCI) by ACC.
+Impressively, Lenmed Ethekwini Private Hospital and Heart Centre is the first in Africa to be awarded Chest Pain Centre Accreditation with Primary Percutaneous Coronary Intervention (PCI) by ACC.

 The rigorous evaluation is based on the hospital team’s ability to evaluate, diagnose, and treat patients who may be experiencing a heart attack.
 Lenmed Ethekwini Hospital and Heart Centre, during its evaluation, was found to meet the stringent requirements to urgently treat heart attacks.